-Ohio sports betting is gearing up for launch, but how long is the wait?
+Ohio sports betting is gearing up for launch, and the state’s multi-faceted industry is close to taking its final shape.

 We will update this page with the latest news on the long-running saga of Ohio sports betting.

 Ohio’s in-person sportsbooks are starting to open up to the public.